 You can find all these items at your local craft store.

 Measure your space and make note of it.
 You will measure your art piece from time to time just to keep your sanity.

 Take apart your embroidery hoops, use the solid hoops first.
 I ended up cutting off the metal connector part of the other hoop half and hot glued the ends together.
 Gently bend the wood back into shape before gluing.

-Start with the largest hoop and hot glue a mix of other hoop sizes on top, bottom, left, and right.
+Start with the largest hoop and hot glue a mix of other hoop sizes on the top, bottom, left, and right.
 Then begin to add more hoops to each of those hoops.
-Use a mix of large, medium and small hoops to create a free-flowing piece of art.
-There isn’t a wrong way and there isn’t a right way to do this – just try to avoid huge negative spaces between the hoops.
+Use a mix of large, medium, and small hoops to create a free-flowing piece of art.
+There isn’t a wrong way and there isn’t a “right way” to do this – just try to avoid huge negative spaces between the hoops.

 Paint the hoop art in your favorite color.
 I chose to paint mine white.
 Make sure to paint both sides and interior.
-Allow to dry.
+Allow drying time.

 Once the embroidery hoop art is dry, begin wrapping the floral wire around the areas where you hot glued the hoops together.
 Tuck the wire ends into the wrapped area so they are not seen.

 I tried a heavier gauge wire and it was harder to wrap and keep taut.
-Use a fine grit sandpaper to smooth out the rough areas.
+Use fine-grit sandpaper to smooth out the rough areas.

 Paint the green floral wire with Gold leaf paint.